stefaanc/golang-exec/README.md

 ### Using runner.New() and r.Start() / r.Wait()

 To test this, change the `User` and `Password` in the following code (marked).
 Alternatively, you can also change the `Type` to `"local"`.
-Comment/uncomment the `Path` to select the current working directory or a directory that doesn't exist.
+Comment/uncomment the `home` directory depending on the type of script you will run.
+Comment/uncomment the `Path` to select the home directory or a directory that doesn't exist.

 In this example
 - we use a map for our connection info